20 Ancient Greek Flower Myths

 The Greek word for poppy is παπαρούνα–paparouna.

-In Ancient Greece, the poppy was a symbol of sleep and death, associated with Morpheus, God of sleep and dreams, and Demeter, Goddess of agriculture.
+In Ancient Greece the poppy was a symbol of sleep and death, associated with Morpheus, God of dreams, and Demeter, Goddess of agriculture.

 Morpheus slept in a cave full of poppy seeds while shaping dreams and this is why the opium – based medication, used for insomnia, as well as pain, is known as morphine.